-A group of Custer County citizens formed Dark Skies of the Wet Mountain Valley in 1998, seeking to protect their and future generations’ view of the night sky.
+A group of Custer County citizens formed Dark Skies of the Wet Mountain Valley in 1998, seeking to protect their and future generations’ view of our pristine night sky.
 With little development and miles of open space, the Wet Mountain Valley seemed a perfect location to celebrate cosmic views far from city lights.

 The organization pointed out the economic, physical and psychological benefits of dark night skies.
 Members worked with ranchers, business owners and government agencies to retrofit or replace outdoor lighting.
 They encouraged Silver Cliff and Westcliffe to adopt outdoor-lighting ordinances.